umutjohn/CENG501-Spring2022/Project_Tatar/Readme.md

 # Contact

-@TODO: Provide your names & email addresses and any other info with which people can contact you.
+Provide your names & email addresses and any other info with which people can contact you.
+Umutcan , Utatar4@gamil.com.
+If anybody who interested in this article and it's code implmentation, I will be very appreciated to receive any help and collabaration.
+Thank you in advance.